mvdh7/PyCO2SYS/docs/detail.md

 !!! info "Content, not concentration"
     For all arguments and results in μmol&nbsp;kg<sup>–1</sup>, the "kg" refers to the total solution, not H<sub>2</sub>O.  These are therefore accurately termed *substance content* or *molinity* values (as opposed to *concentration* or *molality*).

-!!! tip "Lowercase or uppercase?"
+!!! tip annotate "Lowercase or uppercase?"
-    All keywords and results keys are lowercase except for chemical formulae, which are always written in their correct case, including if the chemical formula is only a part of the complete key.
+    Formally, all keyword arguments and results keys for `pyco2.sys` are lowercase except for chemical formulae, which are always written in their correct case.

-    However, when using `pyco2.sys`, all keywords and results keys are **case-insensitive** in practice.
+    But you don't need to remember this - all keyword arguments and results keys are **case-insensitive**!

-    Some keys also have alternative "shortcuts" - for example, you can use `pk1` and `pk2` instead of `pk_H2CO3` and `pk_HCO3`.
+    Some keys also have alternative "shortcuts" - click on the (1) symbol next to the parameter names.
+These shortcuts can be used both when creating a `CO2System` with `pyco2.sys` and when accessing results from it.
+Shortcut keys are stored in a dict at `pyco2.engine.shortcuts`.

+1. Shortcuts!

+!!! warning "Shortcuts not yet fully implemented"

+    Shortcuts can be used with the following:

+    * `pyco2.sys` function
+    * `adjust` method
+    * `set_uncertainty` method
+    * `solve` method
+    * accessing results keys with square brackets or dot notation

+    Shortcuts have not yet been implemented for:

+    * `propagate` method
+    * `get_grads` method
+    * `uncertainty` attribute

+    For these, the complete "formal" kwargs in the correct case must be used, as shown on this page.

 ## Keyword arguments